Skip to contents

 .state = "StateXY",

-.model_move = move)
+.model_move = model_move)

 #### Example (6): Use other .state/.model_move combinations

-# Simulate a correlated random walk
+# Simulate a random walk in XYZ

 sim_path_walk(.map = map,